DerGuru/The-Resonant/Chapters/P2-16 - Resonance Market.md

 They paid.
 The discs went into the linen; the “heritage elastomer” went to Milo, who immediately labeled it **mystery donut** on his list.

-*Bench Scale: **3.6/5** — stools, shade, low hustle.
+*Bench Scale: **3.6/5**  -  stools, shade, low hustle.
 Two‑minute linger.
 Move.*

 ---

 Past a table of scrap resonators arranged like sleeping beetles, someone had hung a sign: **CORES BOUGHT & SOLD**.
-Beneath it, in neat jars, sat small gray beads on velvet—too regular to be pebbles, too dull to be gems.
+Beneath it, in neat jars, sat small gray beads on velvet - too regular to be pebbles, too dull to be gems.

 “Those are corelets,” Milo murmured.
 “Low‑order accretion beads.
 The city coughs them up when seams stop arguing.”